What Happens If You Don’t Have Student Insurance Abroad?

 FAQs on Dental Coverage for International Students

 Not all plans cover dental care, as there is one huge difference between different International Student Insurance Plans.
-Some provide limited coverage for a dental emergency operation, but they will not cover a visit to the orthodontics or regular examination.
+Some provide limited coverage for a dental emergency operation, but they will not cover a visit to the orthodontist or regular examination.

 Emergency dental procedures are usually required in the case of unexpected dental injuries or severe pain.
 Some of the complications or injuries that may require immediate dental care include dental trauma from an accident or an acute infection.